cquan808/docker-elk-searchguard/README.md

 `plugins/search-guard-6/tools/hash.sh -p <new-password>`

-then a new password hash will be generated, replace in `config/sg/sg_internal_users.yml` if you want to update (recommended for production)
+a new password hash will be generated, replace in `config/sg/sg_internal_users.yml` if you want to update (recommended for production)

 Initiate searchguard: